How Wide Are Wheelchairs?

 Bariatric wheelchairs are wider

 For larger users, standard-sized wheelchairs can feel really cramped and horribly uncomfortable, and this can make it much more difficult to get around.
 If this situation sounds familiar, then a bariatric wheelchair could be the answer.
 They come with all the benefits of a standard-sized wheelchair, but they’re designed with larger users in mind, so you don’t have to compromise on your comfort or independence.
+If you struggle to move the wheelchair yourself, then powered wheelchairs may be your solution.

 Not only are the overall dimensions (including the seat width) increased, but the seats and backs of bariatric wheelchairs also come with additional reinforcement.
 For your comfort and support, they’re made from heavyweight materials and the seat and backrests can be titled to adjust to your individual centre of gravity.